Stormy seas and fiery skies on the Whitehaven Coast

 An easy sunset stroll

-If you park at our free car park beside Haig Pit visitor centre, and walk along the level pathways towards the harbour, you’ll find plenty of benches where you can stop, break out the thermos flask and watch as the colours flood the clouds overhead and the sea below.
+If you park at our free car park beside Haig Pit, and walk along the level pathways towards the harbour, you’ll find plenty of benches where you can stop, break out the thermos flask and watch as the colours flood the clouds overhead and the sea below.

 A wild and romantic sunset adventure